-Building houses with the internal, open-aired atrium dates back to the Roman times and due to the intense summer heat that was the only open space where you could stay away from the strong summer sun.
+Building houses with an internal, open-aired atrium dates back to the Roman times, and due to the intense summer heat you could only stay away from the strong summer sun in an open space.
 Over the centuries, these patios were decorated with flowers, trees, plants, mosaics and fountains.

-Today the city hosts Feria de los Patios, a festivity held in May where the owners open their interior courtyards to the public with the Córdoba’s town hall offering a prize for the prettiest patio.
-In case you’re not travelling during that time of the year you can still explore patios in the San Basilio neighborhood.
+Today the city hosts Feria de los Patios, a festivity held in May where the owners open their interior courtyards to the public with Córdoba’s town hall offering a prize for the prettiest patio.
+In case you’re not travelling during that time of the year, you can still explore the patios in the San Basilio neighborhood.

 Spend the night at Mercado Victoria

-Lively market hall Mercado Victoria, located in the Jardines de la Victoria park is the best place to end your day in Córdoba.
+The lively market hall Mercado Victoria, located in the Jardines de la Victoria park, is the best place to end your day in Córdoba.
 Take a quick stroll through the beautiful park and then find yourself a table around the market hall.
-Many food and drinks stalls offer best of the Spanish and Andalusian cuisine and wine.
-It’s pretty busy at night and there’s even the part with the music and dancing for those who want to burn their calories right away.
+Many food and drinks stalls offer the best examples of Spanish and Andalusian cuisine and wine.
+It’s pretty busy at night, and there’s even a part with music and dancing for those who want to burn their calories right away.

 Where to stay in Córdoba?

-Hotel Madinat is a stylish hotel that combines Moorish tradition with the modern designs.
-Its charming atmosphere, first-class design and huge passion for detail make this hotel one of the best picks in the whole city.
-The hotel is set in Cordoba Historic Centre, short walk to the Mosque.
-It features an exclusive hamman and 2 terraces with panoramic views of the Mezquita.
+Hotel Madinat is a stylish hotel that combines the Moorish tradition with modern designs.
+It is a charming place, with excellent design and a lot of interesting details.
+One of the best accommodations in the city, no doubt about that.
+The hotel is set in Cordoba’s Historic Centre, a short walk to the Mosque.
+It features an exclusive hamman and 2 terraces with panoramic views of Mezquita.
 Each room is individually designed and offers great comfort.